leighrobertson512/blog/content/youtube-3d-vr-camp.md

 # Summer 2017 YouTube Camp

 Ideas on how to become a star on YouTube were shared among campers before the camp even started!
 We got underway with learning general guidelines on how to create a bolster a YouTube channel.
 First, by creating a catchy name, thumbnail, avatar, and onto making an impressive banner.
-We learned that details count.
+Students learned details count.
 For instance, when it comes to the banner for a channel, it is a good idea to have the image reflect the channel's content and display any social media to further follower traction.

 ![init](images/youtube_lect.jpg)